Jaikrishna02/SIH_2022/README.md

 ![GitHub forks](https://img.shields.io/github/forks/madhur-taneja/README-Template?style=social)
 ![Twitter Follow](https://img.shields.io/twitter/follow/madhurtaneja2?style=social) -->

-Development of visibility forecast with elastic lead times using NWP model from past observation for the next 12/24 hours using DeepAR inside sagemaker studio and visualizing using AWS Quicksite with API service for clients for selected airports in the country.
+Development of visibility forecast with elastic lead times using NWP model with DeepAR from past observation for the next 12/24 hours using DeepAR inside sagemaker studio and visualizing using AWS Quicksite with API service for clients for selected airports in the country.

-Open and view the Project using the `.zip` file provided or at my [GitHub Repository]
+Open and view the Project using the `.zip` file provided or at my [GitHub Repository](https://github.com/Narayanan5-code/SIH_2022)

 The project is also hosted [here](https://ap-south-1.quicksight.aws.amazon.com/sn/accounts/757776451407/dashboards/a647f449-e6c2-4fcc-b7cb-ad6f2e968665?directory_alias=airport-visibility-prediction )